mvolkmann/blog/src/prolog.md

 To start a Prolog top level, enter an implementation-specific command such as `swipl` or `gprolog`.

-To evaluate a question in the top level, enter the question terminated with a period.
+To evaluate a query in the top level, enter the query terminated with a period.

-If the question does not contain any variables then `true` or `false` will be output.
+If the query does not contain any variables then `true` or `false` will be output.

-If the question does contain variables, a lazy search will be performed to find the first set of values that satisfy the question will be output.
+If the query does contain variables, a lazy search will be performed to find the first set of values that satisfy the query will be output.
 To see the next possible solution, press the semicolon key.
 A period will be output after the last set is found.
 To stop outputting solutions before the last one has been output,